zacmoss/laravel-event-poster/README.md

 When adding the date filter, had to change styling of events iteration for myEvents page by adding if statement

 Filters need to be re-factored and made in a way that pagination can be passed to them

+If we're going to have toggle-able going or interested buttons on eventFeed / results page / or eventPage we're gonna need to have local state initialized with the status of that button on page load, then change the state on toggle and then when they leave the page we would then need to send that status update to db...